In this guide

 Source: Chant West.
 Performance is shown net of investment fees and tax, before administration fees and adviser commissions.

-As you can see in the table above, returns for all periods from one to 15 years remain positive.
+As you can see in the table above, returns for all periods from one to 15 years remain positive, a remarkably long positive run.
 And all risk categories have met their typical long-term return objectives, which range from CPI (a measure of inflation) + 1.5% for Conservative funds to CPI + 4.25% for All Growth.

 Growth funds have produced positive returns in 28 of the past 33 financial years.
 The typical risk objective for Growth funds would be no more than six negative returns during that period (there have been just five), so the risk objective has been met as well as the performance objective.